ACE Functions

 MAX_ALLOWED_DIFFS

 , table-repair will only be able to partially repair the table.
-This may even be desirable if you want to repair the table in batches; perform adiff->repair->diff->repair
+This may even be desirable if you want to repair the table in batches; you can perform adiff->repair->diff->repair

-cycle until no more differences are reported. - Invoke
+cycle until no more differences are reported. - You should invoke

 ACE table-repair